 The gig-economy is ruled by one agenda — “Be your own boss”!

 And the tribe here in India is growing at an amazing pace.
-In-fact one-in-four freelancers across the globe is from India.
+In-fact one-in-four freelancers across the globe are from India.

 Now, you’d expect the payment industry to have evolved at an equal pace too, right?
 Sadly, that’s not the case.